FAQs for parents, guardians and families

 Students are generally taught by professors who are scholars in their fields.
 In addition, teaching associates (TAs) teach many lower-level courses while pursuing their master’s or doctoral degrees.

 Our TAs are exceptional scholars.
-Any TA whose native language is not English must undergo a rigorous screening process and pass English proficiency tests before he or she may teach.
+Any TA whose native language is not English must undergo a rigorous screening process and pass English proficiency tests before they may teach.

 How long will it take my student to get a degree?

-Depending upon their majors and whether they enroll full or part time, participate in a co-op or internship, or study abroad, today’s students (at Ohio State and nationwide) often take more than four years to earn their degrees.
-Statistically speaking, nearly 84 percent of Ohio State’s incoming first-year students graduate within six years of full-time enrollment (two semesters per year), and about 60 percent graduate within four years.
+Depending upon their major and whether they enroll full or part time, participate in a co-op or internship, or study abroad, today’s students (at Ohio State and nationwide) often take more than four years to earn their degrees.
+Statistically speaking, 88% of Ohio State’s undergraduates graduate within six years of full-time enrollment (two semesters per year), and more than 70% graduate within four years.

 What is Ohio State’s residency requirement?

-All unmarried, full-time students within a year of high school graduation must live on campus for their first two years.
+All unmarried, full-time students within two years of high school graduation must live on campus for their first two years.
 Students may also live with parents or close relatives or in an approved fraternity or sorority as a means of meeting the residency requirement.

 Why live in residence halls?